 The New Scotland Yard grew from 1000 officers to about 13,000 in 1890.
 Further increases in the size and responsibilities of the force required even more administrators and in 1907, and again in 1940, further extensions were completed.
 Presently the newest Scotland Yard was built in 1967, at 10 Broadway.

 Guns are illegal in England and their murder rate is 1/13 of the rate in the USA.
-Select officers (1750) are allowed to carry pistols and they are used as backup units who have received intensive training on marksmanship, and in discriminating among dangerous criminals, deranged people and lads playing with air pistols.
+Select officers (1750) are allowed to carry pistols, and they are used as backup units who have receive intensive training on marksmanship, and in discriminating among "dangerous criminals, deranged people and lads playing with air pistols".
 A poll of officers revealed that 79% prefer not to be armed with pistols.

 Scotland Yard Games